RR Donnelley

 R.R.
-Donnelley is an American integrated communications company that provides marketing and business communications, commercial printing, and related services.
+Donnelley & Sons Co. (styled RR Donnelley) or RRD is an American integrated communications company that provides marketing and business communications, commercial printing, and related services.
 Its corporate headquarters are located in Chicago, Illinois, United States.
 In 2007, R.R.
 Donnelley was the world's largest commercial printer.
 In 2021, it was referred to as North America's largest.

 History

+Early history

 R.R.
 Donnelley & Sons Company was founded in Chicago in 1864 by Richard Robert Donnelley.
 His son, Reuben H. Donnelley, founded the otherwise unrelated company formerly known as R. H. Donnelley.

-Richard Robert Donnelley established his company in downtown Chicago, which in 1870 became the Lakeside Printing and Publishing Company.
+Richard Robert Donnelley established his company in downtown Chicago, which in 1870 became the Lakeside Printing and Publishing Company (and later Donnelley, Loyd & Company).
+During the 1870s the company published the Lakeside Library book series.
 The Great Chicago Fire of 1871 destroyed Donnelley's business, but quickly re-established operations after rebuilding.
 After a series of reorganizations and expansions, Donnelley built the Lakeside Press Building on Plymouth Court, and in 1902 began construction of the R.R.
 Donnelley and Sons Co.
 Calumet Plant on 21st Street and Calumet Avenue.
 The company aimed to produce books and periodicals with impressive modern design and mass printed commercial and reference materials.
 Lakeside Press produced Encyclopædia Britannica, Time Magazine, Life Magazine, promotional literature for the Model T Ford, catalogs for Sears Roebuck, among others.
 The Press produced high quality collectible editions for the Chicago Caxton Club and the Limited Editions Club.
 Donnelley was the official printer for the 1933–1934 World's Fair, "A Century of Progress", which took place on the Lake Michigan lakefront just to the east of the plant.
 The company designed and printed official tickets, postcards, posters, brochures, and magazines which displayed the company's distinctive modernist design. " The company eventually became a global provider of printing and print-related services.
 From 1922 to 1945, the Director of Design and Typography was William A. Kittredge, who commissioned other well-regarded artists and designers, such as Rudolph Ruzicka, Edward A. Wilson, and W.A.
 Dwiggins.